Attacks on Public Health Put Our Kids' COVID Protection at Risk: Part 1 of 3

 However, with Novavax, it’s all the same shot.

-So, we know the vaccine for children over twelve is the same vaccine adults use, but what about under twelve?
+So, we know the vaccine for children over twelve is the same vaccine adults use, but what about those under twelve?

 It’s still the same vaccine.